Gradle Enterprise is now Develocity. Learn more about our rebrand here.

 This release includes a significant database restructure, in order to provide the reduced disk usage and performance improvements mentioned in the highlights.
 Migrating to the new structure happens transparently and does not require additional downtime.

-While Gradle Enterprise is migrating to the new structure it requires extra disk space.
+While Develocity is migrating to the new structure it requires extra disk space.
 In some cases it may require nearly as much free space as is currently in use.
 If there is not sufficient free space to perform the migration, the migration will not be attempted.
 Instead, in the footer of the application you will see a graphic that looks like the following:

 The background migration may take several hours.
 For installations with millions of build scans, it may take a day or two.
 There should be no noticeable performance degradation while the migration occurs.